IowaDave/Slow-That-Uno-Down/README.md

 * locate and explain the documentation for them, and
 * conclude with discussion of advantages and disadvantages for slower System Clock speeds.

-NOTE TO BEGINNERS:
+## The Instructions Directly Access Named Registers
+You can skip to [the next section](#the-clock-prescaler-register-clkpr) if you are already familiar with direct use of the registers.

->The Arduino IDE provides your code with pre-defined variable names for 87 different "registers" inside the memory of a '328.
+The Arduino IDE provides your code with pre-defined variable names for 87 different "registers" inside the memory of a '328.

+Your code can read from and write to the registers by name, as if they were variables just like those you declare in your code.

->Each register occupies one byte of memory, meaning it holds eight bits.
+Each register occupies one byte of memory, best understood as eight distinct bits.
 Each bit is like a switch that turns things on and off inside the microcontroller.

->The bits determine everything that goes on in there.
+The bits determine everything that goes on in there.

->For example, "CLKPR", discussed below, names a memory location.
-The eight bits stored in CLKPR establish the system speed.
+For example, "CLKPR", discussed below, names a memory location.
+Four of the bits stored in CLKPR establish the system speed.

->Your code can read from and write to CLKPR and most of the other registers by name, as if they were variables just like those you declare in your code.

->It means your code can change how the Arduino works, just by assigning a value to a register.
+It means your code can change how the Arduino works, just by assigning a value to a register.

->Direct access to the registers unlocks many hidden, bonus capabilities of the '328 and the Arduino that mounts it.
+Direct access to the registers unlocks many hidden, bonus capabilities of the '328 and the Arduino that mounts it.

 ## The Clock Prescaler Register, CLKPR